 4. It gives your website fresh content (which Google likes too)

 Websites date.
 Just like any other forms of marketing materials.
 As you would expect we’re fans of keeping your website fresh and up to date.
 That means updating what you offer (and prices) as your business evolves.

-Google loves to see fresh content on a website and it rewards those who do by pushing them higher up the search rankings.
+Google loves to see fresh content on a website.
+And it rewards those who do by pushing them higher up the search rankings.
 Updating images and text is hugely beneficial but so is writing blog posts.

 5. Content has longevity

 Social media content is brilliant but very short lived.
 Once you have fallen down the page that content is gone.
-We find very few of our social media posts are viewed after about a week after posting.
+We find very few of our social media posts are viewed beyond about a week after posting.

-Yes it takes longer to write than a social media post, but we think it is worth it for the longevity…
+Yes it takes longer to write than a social media post.
+But we think it is worth it for the longevity…

 6. You own the content